 For middle-of-the-road users, an Android is your best bet.
 You can still have a wide selection of apps to choose from and Easy Mode will help seniors use their phones more easily than with iPhones.
-If you want true ease-of-use for senior citizens, then you should consider purchasing a Jitterbug phone.
+If you want true ease of use for senior citizens, then you should consider purchasing a Jitterbug phone.

-Verizon unlimited plans are for the customer who needs a lot of data.
-Each plan may have its own limits, but your data allocation is unlimited in all Verizon's different types of plans and packages.
+Verizon unlimited plans are for customer who needs a lot of data.
+Each plan may have its own limits, but your data allocation is unlimited in all of Verizon's different types of plans and packages.

 Since the requirements of older individuals are all unique, these cell phone plans have got you covered in terms of value and flexibility.
-Understanding your top priorities will allow you to choose your own plan that works for you.
+Understanding your top priorities will allow you to choose your own plan that works for you

-Learn more about the top tech solutions for the elderly at Senior Strong today!!
+Learn more about the top tech solutions for the elderly at Senior Strong today!